carlamoestafa/project-3/README.md

 * ordinal numerical: previous year rating(0 to 5), awards (0,1)
 * categorical: region, recruitment channels, education and departments

+During the this initial data exploration, no irrelevant biases was detected.
 The distribution by each each feature are in general pretty much balanced  inline with the overall distribution mean except for the following:
 *  promotion average in region with smaller number of employees ( < 600 people)is only 4.8% vs 8.7% average for the other regions(a ratio of  1:2).
 The employees in the smaller region only have half a chance to be promoted compared to others.
 During the data cleaning, I decided to removed this smaller regions (c.
 2800 rows), thinking that we may not be able to get a fit-for-all model and a different model or approach could be adopted for those regions.
 * referred employees have the highest promotion rate of 12%.
 However they represents only about 2% of the total employees and further correlation analysis with another feature which is the training scores, this higher promotion rate 'could be explained' by the higher average training scores/marks.